Updated: Sep 15, 2022

 You can usually find safe fungicides to fight against botrytis.

-A number of diseases can cause both the roots of seedlings and mature plants to rot.
+A number of diseases can cause root rot in both seedlings and mature plants alike.

 Solution: Pull up and destroy any infected plants.
 Also, make sure that your soil has excellent water drainage.